-Within thirty (30) days of receipt of the Provost's final decision letter, the faculty member may appeal any conclusion with which the faculty member disagrees.
-The procedure for appeal is described in Section 5.3. of this Handbook, except that a final decision by the Chancellor on the appeal shall be made within ninety (90) days of the faculty member's appeal.
-The decision of the Chancellor on an appeal shall be final and not be appealable to the President.
-If the Chancellor's decision on an appeal does not concur with the PTR Committee's recommendation, with the dean's written recommendation, or with the Provost's decision, then the Chancellor shall provide supporting reasons for any such non-concurrence in the appeal decision letter.
+Within thirty (30) days of receipt of the PTR Committee report, the faculty member may appeal any conclusion with which the faculty member disagrees.
+The procedure for appeal is described in Section 5.3. of this Handbook, except that a final decision on the appeal shall be made within ninety (90) days of the faculty member's appeal, and the decision of the Chancellor on an appeal shall be final and not be appealable to the President.